-If you’re unsatisfied with a delivery, you can leave negative feedback or, if the matter is of a more serious nature, escalate it to a delivery complaint.
+If you’re unsatisfied with a delivery, you can leave negative feedback or, if the matter is of a more serious nature, escalate it to a delivery dispute.

 - If you've witnessed a member breaking our Rules, Regulations and General Policies of the Exchange, please contact us;

-- Complaints about non-members (this includes former and revoked members);
+- Disputes about non-members (this includes former and revoked members);

-- If you proceed with raising a complaint but have no supporting documentation or evidence;
+- If you proceed with raising a dispute but have no supporting documentation or evidence;

-- Complaints raised as revenge for negative feedback received will be dismissed;
+- Disputes raised as revenge for negative feedback received will be dismissed;

 - You haven't made an effort to reach out to the other member.

-By raising a complaint, you are agreeing to abide by the decision we reach.
+By raising a dispute, you are agreeing to abide by the decision we reach.
 These decisions are final and not open to appeal.

-We encourage you to make every attempt to resolve the matter on your own before proceeding with a complaint.
+We encourage you to make every attempt to resolve the matter on your own before proceeding with a dispute.

-If you haven’t received payment and you’ve followed all instructions, submitted required documentation and contacted the member yourself, you can raise a payment complaint.
+If you haven’t received payment and you’ve followed all instructions, submitted the required documentation and contacted the member yourself, you can raise a payment dispute.

 1. Raise it through your Diary

-2. The you will be directed to submit the complaint via our Help Centre and submit the appropriate evidence
+2. Then you will be directed to submit the dispute via our Help Centre and submit the appropriate evidence